RadMousa/RadwaMo-Data-Analysis-Portfolio/excel.md

 The United States generated the highest overall revenue, while adult customers accounted for half of all purchases, making them the largest customer group.

-**Business relevance:**
+> **Business relevance:**

-These insights can help organisations identify high-performing markets, understand their core customer base, and make informed decisions about future sales and marketing strategies.
+> These insights can help organisations identify high-performing markets, understand their core customer base, and make informed decisions about future sales and marketing strategies.

 ---

-# Conclusion
+# ✅ Conclusion

-This project demonstrates my ability to clean and analyse data using Excel, apply formulas and PivotTables, create visualisations, and identify meaningful business insights.
+This project demonstrates my ability to clean and analyse data using **Excel**, apply formulas and PivotTables, create visualisations, and identify meaningful business insights.